Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 See if you qualify for a lower rate in less than 2 minutes

-In this guide, you'll learn exactly what drives up the cost of car insurance for teenage drivers, whether it's smarter to add your teen to your existing policy or buy them separate coverage, which insurers offer the best rates for teens, and which discounts can make a real dent in your bill.
-We'll also cover proven tips to keep costs down and tell you when you can expect rates to finally start coming down.
+In this guide, you'll learn exactly what drives up the cost of car insurance for teenage drivers, whether it's smarter to add your teen to your existing policy or buy them separate coverage, which insurers offer the best rates for teens in 2026, and which discounts can make a real dent in your bill.
+We'll also cover proven tips to keep costs down — including the good student discount (up to 25%), telematics programs (up to 40% off), and smart vehicle choices — and tell you when you can expect rates to finally start coming down.

 Key Pinch Points

-• Insurance rates begin dropping around age 20–21 and notably at age 25
+• Rates begin dropping around age 18–19 and notably decrease at age 25

 Compare Car Insurance Rates in Ohio